 Robert Cialdini, a social psychologist, and his colleagues coined the acronym BIRG, for “basking in reflected glory.”
 They couldn’t help noticing, for example, that sports fans, despite having never “caught a ball or thrown a block in support of their team’s success…claim for themselves part of the team’s glory” as they chant, “‘We’re number one’ rather than ‘They’re number one.'”
 (One of their studies found that “we” is more commonly used after the team in question has been victorious.)

-BIRG also might be applied to parents who derive vicarious vindication from the success of their children — who manage to let you know immediately that their kid is in the gifted program, or made the All-State tennis team, or got into Stanford — early decision, no less.6 Now obviously there’s nothing wrong with being proud of one’s offspring.
+BIRG also might be applied to parents who derive vicarious vindication from the success of their children, managing to let you know immediately that their kid is in the gifted program, or made the All-State tennis team, or got into Stanford (early decision, no less).6 Now obviously there’s nothing wrong with being proud of one’s offspring.
 But sometimes the bragging suggests that the parent’s identity is a little too wrapped up in the child’s accomplishments — for example, when the boasts sound more triumphant than loving, the point being that their child is more impressive than everyone else’s.
 Apart from the damage this BIRG dynamic is likely to do to the child (partly because of its message of conditional acceptance), one study finds that it doesn’t bode well for the parent’s mental health either.7

 But I digress.
 Cialdini and his associates also saw the relevance of BIRG to “people who delight in recounting the time they were in the same theater, airplane, or restroom with a famous movie star.”
 And they discovered that a focus on fame may be more intense after one has failed at a task.
 This supports the idea that a need for validation (presumably intensified by failure) may drive not only a desire to be well-known, as I argued earlier, but a quest for reflected glory.8